 Internationally Recognised Advanced Certificate in Religious Studies

 As of AY 2014/15, CEU's Advanced Certificate in Religious Studies is registered with the New York State Education Department (NYSED).
-MA and PhD students successfully completing the program will be awarded a formal NYSED certificate.
+MA students successfully completing the program will be awarded a formal NYSED certificate.

 Students pursing an Advanced Certificate in Religious Studies, as part of their MA studies in participating departments and units, engage in the study of religious phenomena from a historical point of view and from a variety of interdisciplinary approaches and cross-disciplinary perspectives.
 As CEU is located in a region that has been the crossroads of major religious, cultural, and political histories and lineages, this specialist field provides a unique experience and access to sources in three areas: in-depth engagement with religious thought and traditions, focusing especially, but not exclusively, on the three monotheistic religions, in a historically and conceptually grounded way, comparative study of their social, societal, institutional, cultural, intellectual, and political contexts and implications.